Spaggel/TubeChecker/README.md

 - Polls YouTube channel RSS feeds on a configurable interval
 - Resolves channels from a `@handle`, full URL, or bare `UC…` channel ID
 - Filters by start date — only downloads videos published on or after a given date
-- Per-channel download folder configuration
+- Per-channel download folder, format, and quality configuration
 - Download history with status tracking (`sent` / `failed`)
+- Automatic retry of failed downloads with backoff (5 → 15 → 60 min), skipped when MeTube is unreachable
 - Retry failed downloads individually or in bulk
+- Export and import your channel list for backup or migration
 - Optional Jellyfin library refresh after new videos are queued

 ## Requirements